 Being a small town, Okeana does not have a public transit system used by locals to get to and from work.

-The percentage of people in Okeana who are college-educated is somewhat higher than the average US community of 21.84%: 26.86% of adults in Okeana have at least a bachelor's degree.
+The overall education level of Okeana is somewhat higher than in the average US city of 21.84%: 26.86% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Okeana in 2022 was $48,858, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $195,432 for a family of four.